-If you’re an offshore angler looking for billfish, chances are Central America is either a place you’ve fished already or it’s high on your bucket list.
-From Mexico to Panama, the warm tropical waters of both the Pacific and Atlantic Oceans teem with these pelagic predators.
-This small corner of the world is home to billfish hot spots like the Hannibal Bank & Zane Gray Reef in Panama while Guatemala calls itself ‘the sailfish capital of the world‘ and Costa Rica is known as ‘the billfish capital of the world.‘ But before you jump on a plane, walk the docks, and slather yourself with sun lotion let’s get to know the billfish of Central America.
+If you’re an offshore angler looking for billfish, chances are Central America is either a place you’ve already fished or it’s high on your bucket list.
+From Mexico to Panama, the warm tropical waters of both the Pacific and Atlantic Oceans teem with these prized pelagic trophies.
+This small corner of the world is home to marlin hot spots like the Hannibal Bank & Zane Gray Reef in Panama while Guatemala has earned the nickname ‘the sailfish capital of the world‘.
+Costa Rica is known as ‘the billfish capital of the world‘ thanks to it’s incredible year round action for both sailfish and marlin.
+Before you jump on a plane, walk the docks, and slather yourself with sun lotion let’s get to know the billfish of Central America.

 Black marlin typically feed on squid, flying fish, sardines, dorado, mackerel, bonito, and tuna, though some captains say they also have small dolphins and even sailfish on their menu.
 Black marlin are highly migratory and can cover thousands of miles in a year.
 While typically found offshore, it’s quite common to find them around inshore reefs and pinnacles.
 Marlin can live as long as 25 years, which makes releasing them safely and quickly all the more important so they can live to be caught again.

 Peak Season (Nov-Feb) and again in Green Season (July-Sept)